youzunzhi/go2_odometry/README.md

 * Unitree ros2 interface: https://github.com/unitreerobotics/unitree_ros2
 * Our fork of the invariant ekf lib: https://github.com/inria-paris-robotics-lab/invariant-ekf
 * Our fork of the go2 urdf files : https://github.com/inria-paris-robotics-lab/go2_description
-* Pinocchio (conda or apt installable, but might already come with your ros)
+* Pinocchio (conda or apt installable, but might already come with your ros install)

 ## Launchfiles